adrianto-nanovest/Archon/docs/bmad/confluence-user-communication-plan.md

 ### 1.3 Store Token Securely

 - ⚠️ **Never share your API token** or commit it to version control
-- ✅ Archon encrypts tokens using bcrypt before storing in database
+- ✅ Archon encrypts tokens using Fernet symmetric encryption before storing in database
 - ✅ Tokens are never logged or exposed in error messages

 ---